BingyaoHuang/single-shot-pro-cam-calib/README.md

     where `prjW` and `prjH` is your projector's resolution width and height in pixel.
 5. Capture an image of the white board with the camera and save it as `lightGrid[i].png`, where `i` is the ith position, e.g.,  `lightGrid01.png` is the first position.
 6. Display the pattern image in full screen mode on your projector and capture an image. and save it as `colorGrid[i].png`, where `i` is the ith position, e.g.,  `colorGrid01.png` is the first position.
 Make sure the white board is not moved between steps 5 and 6. **Note: please place the white board so that the superimposed color grid cell is at least 5 pixels wide in camera's view.**
-7. Change the position and orientation of the white board and repeat steps 4 and 5 **at least three times**.
+7. Change the position and orientation of the white board and repeat steps 5 to 7 **at least three times**.
-8. Create a file named `calib-info.yml` and type your camera-projector pair configurations, an example file is given as follows:
+8. Once sufficient positions are captured, create a file named `calib-info.yml` and type your camera-projector pair configurations, an example file is given as follows:
     ```yaml
     %YAML:1.0
     # Camera image width and height